Nalcos/sorpiart-TeamA/Documentation.md

 ```

 ## Adding new features to the GUI
+ By adding new features into our peoject, it makes the GUI more engaging and makes it more enjoyable for the user

 ### Preset Button

 ### Physical Volume Buttons

 ### Canvas Mode

 ### Activites

 #### Mario!

 #### Trace the Drawing